BlaineDev/431-classes-2022/class06/README.md

     - We'll give you a few minutes today to chat with others and decide if you might like to work as partners.
 2. Feedback on the Minute Paper after Class 05 will be available by class time.

+## What Should I Be Working On?

+1. This weekend would be a good time to [update your R packages](https://thomaselove.github.io/431-2022/software.html#updating-your-r-packages), and be sure you re-pull down the materials on our [431-data page](https://github.com/THOMASELOVE/431-data).
+2. Read Spiegelhalter through Chapter 2.
+3. Read through the [Project A instructions](https://thomaselove.github.io/431-projectA-2022/) and get started on selecting and cleaning your [Data](https://thomaselove.github.io/431-projectA-2022/data.html) so you can build your [Proposal](https://thomaselove.github.io/431-projectA-2022/proposal.html) in time for the early deadline on 2022-11-03 at noon you'll find in the [Calendar](https://thomaselove.github.io/431-2022/calendar.html).
+4. [Lab 02](https://github.com/THOMASELOVE/431-labs-2022) is due Monday 2022-09-26 at 9 PM.

 ## One Last Thing

 To come.